National symbols of Australia

 National symbols of Australia are the official symbols used to represent Australia as a nation or the Commonwealth Government.
 Additionally, each state and territory has its own set of symbols.

+Informal national symbols have also played an integral part in the cultural development of Australia.
+These include natural and invented artefacts associated with Australia, as well as things seen to represent or personify shared ideals, attitudes or concepts such as egalitarianism.
+For example, the Commonwealth Star evokes the Federation of Australia.

+The Sydney Opera House, a national symbol, lit up in green and gold, the national colours, in 2023.